Guidance for Industry and Other Stakeholders 1

-Nevertheless, the extent to which the product sponsor or applicant is actively pursuing FDA approval for the MCM is relevant to FDA’s prioritization of requests to issue an EUA in advance of an emergency for preparedness purposes29, and the duration of such an EUA if issued.
+Nevertheless, the extent to which the sponsor is actively pursuing FDA approval for the MCM is relevant to FDA’s prioritization of requests to issue an EUA in advance of an emergency for preparedness purposes35, and the duration of such an EUA if issued.
 An EUA is not a long-term alternative to obtaining FDA approval, licensure, or clearance for MCMs; the issuance of an EUA in advance of an emergency (or during an emergency) is not an appropriate endpoint for new product development.

 b.
 Review of Requests to Issue an EUA